Sparky-turned-Coder/python_study/README.md

 The plan is to focus on _Python Crash Course_ by Eric Matthes.

-We will spend the next 8 weeks working through Part 1 Basics.
+We will spend the next 8 weeks working through Part 1: Basics.
 - Beginning on 6/9/2025
 - Finishing Part 1 Basics on 8/9/2025

 Afterwhich, we will begin focusing in on specific projects.

 ## Progress
-- ✅ Chapters 1 and 2: Getting Started + Variables & Strings on _6/15/2025_
+- ✅ Chapters 1 and 2: Getting Started + Variables & Strings _finished on 6/15/2025_

 # Tech Stack
 - Python